Jeffrey-Jia/csci-5611--Project-3/README.md

   - Single Agent Navigation* (50)
-      - I used my hw3 implementation of an A* PRM that allows a single agent, in this case a rocket, navigate through space whilst avoiding obstacles, in this case planets and an user controlled asteroid.
+      - I used my hw3 implementation of an A* PRM that allows a single agent, in this case a rocket ship, navigate through space whilst avoiding obstacles, in this case planets and an user controlled asteroid.

   - 3D Rendering & Camera (10)
-      - The planets, asteroid, rocket, and camera exist in 3D space, and is able to render at ~45 FPS.
+      - The planets, asteroid, rocket ship, and camera exist in 3D space, and is able to render at ~45 FPS.
 There are also directional and point lights shot onto the scene to provide the planets with a more 3D look.
 For asteroid and camera controls, see above.

   - Improved Agent & Scene Rendering (10)
       - The agent is a cone shape stacked on top of a cylinder that I rendered using custom vertices.
 This shape is not a basic shape